 Senior Strategist – Technology Enhanced Learning

-Tamsin is the Project Manager for myPAL.
+Tamsin was the Project Manager for myPAL.
 She is an experienced project manager and researcher with extensive experience of managing TEL projects within higher education.
 Most recently she led the healthcare sector work in the large-scale EU funded Learning Layers research project, which used a co-design approach to develop and pilot technologies to support informal learning at the healthcare workplace.
 Prior to that she was the Mobile Technologies Project Manager and ultimately Programme Manager of the Assessment and Learning in Practice Settings (ALPS) project, which was a ground breaking project that developed and piloted the use of mobile technologies to support healthcare students’ learning whilst on placement.
 Her research interests are in co-design and TEL to support informal learning.
 LinkedIn profile.
 ReseachGate profile.

 I work with students, staff and faculty members to co-design myPAL and other projects within Leeds Institute of Medical Education.
 I try and find new and creative ways to establish app requirements, using craft supplies and games to explore new ideas.
 I then work with the development team to incorporate the results of these design workshops into workable features, leading on user interface and systems design.
 Trained in psychotherapy, I am interested in design from a people-perspective and a lot of my work focusses on how the tools we make might impact our users.